Customer Experience Journey Mapping

 Customer Experience Journey Mapping for the "THREE EXPERIENCE PILLARS"

 Where should you focus your journey mapping efforts?
-Greg Randall, Founder of Comma Consulting, has identified the "Three Experience Pillars” that, when perfected, create a growth ripple effect throughout the entire business:
+There are "Three Experience Pillars” that, when perfected, create a growth ripple effect throughout the entire business:

 1. End-to-end digital buying journeys